 Do you have accommodations for my overnight guests?

 We do not have accommodations on site, but we partner with Oxford Suites, located just a 10 minute (2.2 mile) drive away, who provides very competitive rates for our residents’ guests.
+However, only existing residents and staff are allowed on site at this time due to coronavirus restrictions.

 May I make changes to my apartment?